sisap-challenges/sisap-challenges.github.io/2026/index.md

 ### Registration and Participation

+The following process was used during the live challenge:

-1. To facilitate running the challenge, please register for the challenge by opening a *"Pre-registration request"* issue in the GitHub repository [https://github.com/sisap-challenges/challenge2026/](https://github.com/sisap-challenges/challenge2026/).
-Fill out the required data, taking into account that the given data will be used to keep in contact while the challenge remains open.
-We use this system to keep track of potential participants; for later registration, contact the organizers first.
+1. Teams registered by opening a *"Pre-registration request"* issue in the GitHub repository [https://github.com/sisap-challenges/challenge2026/](https://github.com/sisap-challenges/challenge2026/).
-2. During the development phase, participants will have access to gold standards for all tasks.
+2. During the development phase, participants had access to gold standards for all tasks.
-3. Teams submit their solutions through TIRA.
-Submissions are required to run in Docker containers and results have to be written in a standard format to unify the evaluation.
-Please see the [submission details and evaluation page](/2026/evaluation/) for the current workflow and examples.
+3. Teams submitted their solutions through TIRA.
+Submissions were required to run in Docker containers and results had to be written in a standard format to unify the evaluation.
+Please see the [submission details and evaluation page](/2026/evaluation/) for the archived workflow and examples.
-4. TIRA submissions will be tested at the time of the challenge.
-Results will be shared with the authors for verification and potential fixes before the final rankings are published.
-The short paper that is to be submitted following an entry will be submitted before the final rankings are published and should thus focus on a self-evaluation of the proposed system.
+4. TIRA submissions were tested at the time of the challenge.
+Results were shared with the authors for verification and potential fixes before the final leaderboard was published.
+The short paper submitted with an entry therefore focused on a self-evaluation of the proposed system.
-5. The private workloads that are used in the evaluation are shared publicly after the evaluation has been carried out.
+5. The private workloads that were used in the evaluation are shared publicly after the evaluation has been carried out.
-6. One person can only be part of a single team.
+6. One person could only be part of a single team.

 ### Paper Submissions

 All participants should submit one short paper that details their system.
 If participants solve multiple tasks, the system must be described in a single paper (that might reference a technical report).
 Accepted papers will be part of the conference proceedings and part of a special session at SISAP 2026.
 Each accepted paper is required to be presented in person as an oral presentation at that session.
 Submissions that are not accompanied by an accepted short paper will be disqualified and removed from the final rankings.
-Please submit yourshort paper through the regular EasyChair submission system for [SISAP 2026](https://easychair.org/my/conference?conf=sisap2026).
+Please submit your short paper through the regular EasyChair submission system for [SISAP 2026](https://easychair.org/my/conference?conf=sisap2026).
 Pick "indexing challenge" as paper category.
 Submissions have to follow the rules of short papers described in the [call for paper](https://sisap.org/2026/callforpapers.html) (in particular, at most 8 pages in standard LNCS style), but should be provided **non-anonymized**.
 More detailed analysis can be provided through a technical report referenced in the short paper.

-We look forward to your participation and innovative solutions in the SISAP Indexing Challenge 2026!
-Let's push the frontiers of similarity search and indexing together.
+We thank all participants for their contributions to the SISAP Indexing Challenge 2026.

 ### Examples
 - Julia example – <https://github.com/sisap-challenges/sisap2026-julia-example>